Hazelfire/thesis/index.md

 the better the closeness of mapping, or how close the proof state is represented vs what the user would expect.

-**Consistency**: Once you know the basics of an ITP, how much of the rest can be inferred?
+**Consistency**: Once the user know the basics of an ITP, how much of the rest can be inferred?
 A notation that is not consistent would require constant lookup of features in the theorem prover.
 Consistency is particularly important for learning ITPs.
 Consistency can become an issue when there